 We are like migrating geese.
-The journey of life can be far too demanding if I insist on being the one in the front all the time, guiding everyone else and diverting the wind away from them.
+Life's journey can be far too demanding if I insist on being the one in the front all the time, guiding everyone else and diverting the wind away from them.

-I take my turn, but then I step back, knowing that in order to maintain momentum and complete my tasks, I must be tuned in to my own limits.
+I take my turn, but then I step back, knowing that I must be tuned in to my own limits to maintain momentum and complete my tasks.

 1. Am I able to gauge when I need help?

-2. What excuses do I need to let go of so I can ask for help when I need it?
+2. What excuses do I need to let go of to ask for help when I need it?

-3. Have I surrounded myself with people whose strengths compliment my weaknesses?
+3. Have I surrounded myself with people whose strengths complement my weaknesses?